Goodwill & Heedfulness

 In other words, metta is not just a process of repeating a phrase over and over in your head.
 You contemplate the quality of goodwill and what it really means to have goodwill in the context of kamma, in the context of that principle of heedfulness.

 But you can’t stop here.
-Because, remember, the whole purpose of this is to be skillful in your actions, and try to develop an attitude that there’s nobody out there that you’d like to harm.
+Remember, the whole purpose of this is to be skillful in your actions and to try to develop an attitude that there’s nobody out there that you’d like to harm.
 So spend some time on yourself and think about what it would mean to truly have a goodwill for yourself.
 It doesn’t mean eating a lot of Dove chocolates or indulging little pleasures.
-It means trying to act in a skillful way, realizing that your actions are going to have consequences that can go many times farther then you might even think.
+It means trying to act in a skillful way, realizing that your actions will have consequences that can go many times farther than you might even think.
 So in this case, having goodwill for yourself means being mindful, being alert.

 It’s not always the case that you start with people who are close to your heart or with yourself.
 There’s one case where the Buddha says that if you’re being cut up by saws by a group of bandits, you should start with spreading thoughts of goodwill to them: May they find true happiness.
 This is going to be hard.
 But the reason that you’re doing this is because you don’t want to act unskillfully in that case.
 You don’t want your mind to be obsessed with thoughts of revenge.
 Because suppose they kill you with those saws, do you want to be a spirit coming back to haunt those people?
 Do you want that to be your reason for living?
 Your purpose for taking on another life?
 It would be a miserable life.
 So again, it’s for your own true happiness that you spread thoughts of goodwill to people who are really being harmful to you, hurting you, hurting people you love, hurting large numbers of the human race.
 If you’re heedful, you can’t let yourself feel ill will for these people.

-So those are the people who continued to have ill will for someone who had changed his ways.
-They were upset that the way kamma works doesn’t mean that you have to die for every time you’ve killed somebody.
+Those were the people who continued to have ill will for someone who had changed his ways.
+They were upset that the way kamma works doesn’t mean you have to die once for every time you’ve killed somebody.
 Kamma is a lot more complex than that.
 But the fact that he became an arahant meant that he was no longer killing anybody.
 The world was a lot better place because he had seen the error of his ways and stopped.
 They should have appreciated that.

 Now, it is important that you also have a sense of well-being as you do this.
 This is why, if you find that the goodwill meditation is getting dry, you stop and you work on your breath, trying to develop a way of breathing that feels good inside, nourishing inside.
 Ajaan Lee once said that if you don’t have any sense of well-being or pleasure inside, then it’s hard to wish for other beings’ happiness.
 He gave the image of a large water tank.
 If there’s water in the tank, then when you open the faucet, cool water comes out.
 If there’s no water in the tank and you open the faucet, nothing but air comes out.
 And it’s the same with your goodwill.
 There has to be a sense of well-being inside for it to really have force and to really be cooling.